oyster-catcher/HopperGuidance/README.md

 Dealing with Large Craft
 ========================

-Large craft are hard to maneoveure since they have high mass and will take time to change its attitude.
+Large craft are hard to maneuver since they have high mass and will take time to change its attitude.
 This leads to it pointing is the wrong direction and either thrusting in that wrong direction or waiting to change its attitude.
 Both these mean it cannot following the track.
 Another problem is that atmospheric drag is not included when solving for the best trajectory.
-So heres some tips for dealing with large craft
+So here's some tips for dealing with large craft

-- Keep max thrust angle low, says <15 degress as this will keep the craft more upright and prevent the craft tipping too far and being unable to get upright quickly
+- Keep max thrust angle low, says <15 degrees as this will keep the craft more upright and prevent the craft tipping too far and being unable to get upright quickly
-- Lower correctiion factor down to as low as 0.05.
+- Lower correction factor down to as low as 0.05.
 This will mean if the craft is off trajectory it will only move slowly towards the correct trajectory.
 If this value is too high it will overshoot.
 Observe whether the red steer attitude is far from the actual crafts attitude
 - Raise the final descent angle above 45 degrees, may be as high as 80 degrees to give a more vertical landing
-- You can compensate for the lack of ability to steer the craft by adding more RCS thrusters or overly powerfull reaction wheels
+- You can compensate for the lack of ability to steer the craft by adding more RCS thrusters or overly powerful reaction wheels

 Dealing with Realism Overhaul: